web-illinois/ilw-tabs/README.md

 ## Accessibility Notes and Use

-The tabs are automatically activated when the user chooses an item.
+The tabs are activated using the ARIA automatic tab pattern.

 Ensure that the buttons and panels are labelled correctly inside the component using the `id` and `aria-labelledby` attributes.
 IDs should be unique in the HTML document.